kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Wikivoyage_Release_Body.md

 * In the Electron version (not the UWP version): if you download an archive from within the app (from Configuration), you will be able to pick a download directory, and the download will start, but then there will be no further indication that a download is in progress.
 You will need to check the chosen download directory to see if the download has completed;
 * Please see https://github.com/kiwix/kiwix-js-windows/issues for further known issues.
 If you find a new issue, please open a new issue on that page.

+## Manual Installation - UWP

-### Manual Installation of UWP app: Windows 10/11 Tablet / PC
+### Windows 10/11 Desktop/Tablet

-**New!** You can sideload the app easily by typing `winget install wikivoyage` in a Command Prompt or PowerShell terminal.
+**New!** You can sideload the app easily by typing `winget install kiwix.wikivoyage` in a Command Prompt or PowerShell terminal.
 If you don't yet have [`winget`](https://docs.microsoft.com/en-us/windows/package-manager/winget/), use these manual instructions:

 **Uninstall any previous installation of Wikivoyage by Kiwix before you follow this procedure**.